100-percent-brendan/godot-stm-wfc-solver/README.md

   - If no solution can be found and there are retries remaining, empty the grid and restart the process from grid initialization, otherwise fail

 ## Running Project
-To run this project from the Godot editor, ensure you have [Godot 4.5 or later](https://godotengine.org/), then import the project from within the loader.
+To run this project from the Godot editor, ensure you have [Godot 4.5 or later](https://godotengine.org/), then import the project from within Godot.
 You can then Run Project from the play button in the upper-right of the editor.

 ## Goals
 My goals with this project were two-fold: